bindralab/CellPyAbility/README.md

 A log file with detailed logging is written to the directory.
 Additionally messages with results and output file locations (INFO), warnings (WARNING), errors (ERROR), or critical failure (CRITICAL) messages will be written directly to the terminal.

-### Modifying the CellProfiler Pipeline

-Across multiple cell lines and densities, our provided [CellProfiler Pipeline](src/cellpyability/CellPyAbility.cppipe) appears robust.
-However, if the user wishes to make any changes, a few guidelines must be followed to maintain compatibility with the scripts as written:
-- The module output names must remain as:
-  - Count_nuclei
-  - FileName_images

-- The CellProfiler output CSV file name must remain as:
-  - path/to/src/cellpyability/cp_output/CellPyAbilityImage.csv

-The modularity of the Python scripts and CellProfiler pipeline may prove useful.
-For example, if the user wishes to use all 96 wells instead of 60, minor Python knowledge and effort would be needed to enact this change.
-As another example, the user could analyze microscope images of 10x magnification instead of 4x magnification by increasing the expected pixel ranges for nuclei in the [CellProfiler pipeline](src/cellpyability/CellPyAbility.cppipe).

 ## Example Outputs
 ### GDA Module
 The GDA module outputs three tabular files with increasing degrees of analysis: